 LegitScript’s process takes jurisdictional considerations into account.
 For example, yohimbine and ginkgo biloba are considered prescription drugs in some countries but are permissible dietary supplement ingredients in others.
 Accordingly, we classify products containing those ingredients as Red Flag only in the countries where the ingredients are impermissible.

-Not at this time.
-Products are included in our database when they are currently, or have been previously, impermissibly marketed with problematic claims, have been reformulated, or are unapproved by the FDA but are approved by virtue of being grandfathered or a “DESI” drug.
+No. Products are included in our database when they are currently, or have been previously, impermissibly marketed with problematic claims, have been reformulated, or are unapproved by the FDA but are approved by virtue of being grandfathered or a “DESI” drug.

 If the Yellow Flag was based on problematic claims, after you have fully removed all problematic claims from your website and advertisements, we suggest that you contact your advertising account representative to let him or her know that you have brought your website and marketing into compliance.
 Your account representative may then re-review your website for compliance.
-If that does not satisfactorily resolve the issue for you, we are happy to contact the account representative on your behalf.
-However, removal of all problematic claims should be sufficient for you to be permitted to advertise.

-LegitScript classifies a cosmetic as Red Flag if it has been found to: (1) be tainted with toxins (e.g., lead or mercury); (2) contain undeclared active pharmaceutical ingredients (e.g., tretinoin or betamethasone); or (3) contain impermissible levels of certain ingredients (e.g., formaldehyde).
+A cosmetic receives a Red Flag designation if it has been found to: (1) be tainted with toxins (e.g., lead or mercury); (2) contain undeclared active pharmaceutical ingredients (e.g., tretinoin or betamethasone); or (3) contain impermissible levels of certain ingredients (e.g., formaldehyde).

-LegitScript classifies a cosmetic as Yellow Flag if it is, or has been, marketed a way that implies: (1) that it is safe or effective to cure, mitigate, prevent, or treat a medical condition (e.g., “treats psoriasis”); or (2) that it can affect the structure or function of the body (e.g., “removes wrinkles”), without having been approved as a drug by applicable regulatory authorities.
+LegitScript classifies a cosmetic as Yellow Flag if it is, or has been, marketed in a way that implies: (1) that it is safe or effective to cure, mitigate, prevent, or treat a medical condition (e.g., “treats rosacea”); or (2) that it can affect the structure or function of the body (e.g., “removes wrinkles”), without having been approved as a drug by applicable regulatory authorities.
 Learn more about Yellow Flags.

-In the United States, claims that a topical product affects the structure or function of the body cause that product to be considered a drug under the Federal Food, Drug and Cosmetic Act.
+In the US, claims that a topical product affects the structure or function of the body cause that product to be considered a drug under the Federal Food, Drug, and Cosmetic Act.
 If a product is marketed as a drug (by making drug claims), it must comply with all applicable drug laws, including (where necessary) obtaining premarket approval by the FDA before being sold.